mozachiu/FCND-Motion-Planning/writeup.md

 #### 6. Cull waypoints
 For this step you can use a collinearity test or ray tracing method like Bresenham.
 The idea is simply to prune your path of unnecessary waypoints.
 Explain the code you used to accomplish this step.
+- Using collinearity_prune function provided by the lectures.
+The trajectories looks better.

 ### Execute the flight
 #### 1. Does it work?